How Big Data and Business Intelligence Help to Improve Customer Retention

-Through predictive analytics, big data can predict which customers may experience problems with a product or service, so the business can contact them before calling a customer service line.
+With the help of predictive analysis, big data can predict which customers may experience problems or any type of inconvenience with a product or service, so the customer service can contact them before they call customer service line themselves.
 This offers the business with several benefits as the service representative will have a good idea of what the issue is before contacting the customer, so they can come up with a solution quicker.
 It also prevents customer annoyance with the held and long call waiting on the customer service line.
 Finally, customers who may have switched products due to a problem may be tempted to stay because the organization is proactive.

 Big data also has the ability to define the requirements of new customers, so companies can match new clients with the best product choice for them.
 For instance, an insurance company can use call center notes, insurance claims, and other behavioral data to predict what type of insurance policy would be the best suited for a new customer.
 Using big data to increase customer retention is indeed beneficial.
 By immediately matching new customers with the right policy, customers are less likely to have complaints or begin looking for a better match anywhere else.

-Social media has enabled many companies to have a more personal conversation with their customers, but that depends on clients getting on and interacting on a particular social media platform.
-Imagine being able to synchronize what a customer thinks even if they’re not on the Facebook page of the company.
-Big Data provides access to real-time data about what a customer is purchasing, clicking on, and talking about.
+Did you ever imagine being able to synchronize what a customer thinks even if they’re not on the Facebook page of the company?
+You can!
+With big data, you get access to real-time data about what a customer is purchasing, clicking on, and talking about.
 Big Data Analytics enables businesses to have a continuous discussion with the customer through tailored landing pages, mobile apps, and advertisements.

 Customized Offer is the Key

-A contemporary customer wants to feel valued, and if one business is unable to customize its deals based on consumer needs, he or she will look elsewhere.
-Big Data can access information such as each customer’s sex, place and social data and enable marketers to send different offers to each person depending on their interests.
+A contemporary customer wants to feel valued, so if in any case, they feel their demands aren’t met, they would go for other options.
+So with big data, you can access information such as each customer’s sex, place, and social data and enable marketers to send different offers to each person depending on their interests.
 Say a marketer utilizes location-based marketing to send an offer when a potential client is near a store.
 Instead of sending a generic promotional offer with Big Data, the marketer could send a unique deal with the bag, the person talked about on Twitter along with several other complementary product suggestions to go with it.

 How to Use Business Intelligence Analytics to Increase Customer Loyalty